 Healthy Living in Summer

 Summer is still in full force and the season can be one of the most difficult times to be mindful of a healthy diet.
-With summer cookouts, last minute get-aways, and social gatherings still ahead, it is easy to forget the healthy eating habits.
+With cookouts, vacations, and social gatherings, it is easy to forget your healthy eating habits.
 But summer also brings plenty of fresh fruits and vegetables to choose from.
 Click here for more information on seasonal produce that's both delicious and good for you!